 NOTICE It is not recommended to blow compressed air on the paper filter; this could damage the paper fibers and reduce its filtration ability when used in dusty environments.

 NOTICE Do not wash the paper filter with any cleaning solution.

 Foam Filter Cleaning

-1. Spray the foam filter inside and out with a good air filter cleaner and follow manufacturer's instructions.
+- Spray the foam filter inside and out with a good air filter cleaner and follow manufacturer's instructions. - 2.
+Dry the foam filter completely.